bonitasoft/bonita-doc/md/what-is-bonita.md

 Thanks to Bonita low-code approach you won't need to write a lot of code to create an application.
 Creation of Bonita applications relies heavily on models: process model (using BPMN standard), data model for business data management, WYSIWYG tool for user interfaces design...

-Creating an application in Bonita Studio (the Bonita development environment) will requires to perform the following steps:
+Creating an application in Bonita Studio (the Bonita development environment) requires to perform the following steps:
 - graphical design of one or several processes using BPMN notation
 - definition of data model using the Bonita Business Data Management feature (you can of course use your own database if needed)
 - creation of web user interfaces using Bonita UI Designer (or your preferred web framework)
-- definition of users involved in the application
+- definition of users involved in the application (? involved in the process sounds better : we build an application to optimize and automate processes?)
 - configuration of connectors to integrate Bonita with the information system (e.g. to send an email, call a web service...)

 We will cover all these steps in this getting started tutorial so you can get familiar with all the concepts behind a Bonita application.